-Our alumni are superbly equipped—professionally and spiritually—to return integrity to the fields in which they serve.
-Many graduates have been placed in prominent positions in the world of academia.
+Regent University communication alumni are superbly equipped—professionally and spiritually—to return integrity to the fields in which they serve.
+Many of our successful alumni have been placed in prominent positions in the world of academia.
 They serve in elite universities as professors, researchers and administrators.

-Meet some of our alumni who are changing the world of academics.
+Meet some of our successful Regent University communication alumni who are changing the world of academics.

 Debra Buenting graduated with her Ph.D. in Communication in 2006.
 She teaches several courses internationally at YWAM campuses across the globe while simultaneously teaching online for Spring Arbor University and San Jose State University.
 Debra teaches on campus classes at Pikes Peak Community College in Colorado and leads communication workshops and consultations for missionaries worldwide.
 She loves to integrate the principles she learned from her professors at Regent.
 Debra says, "Regent gave me the theory, biblical perspective and practical skills to follow my calling as a video producer, teacher and leader."
 Debra wrote and produced for KTVT's Newswatch 11 out of Dallas from 1991-1992 and her work has been featured in several publications.